 Like Miranda Rights (below), entrapment seems to be one of those issues that is misunderstood more often than not.
 I think movies have given people a false understanding of how the defense actually applies.
 Here's my feeble attempt at bringing a little clarity to the subject.

 Entrapment is a defense to criminal charges when police have essentially overcome your will and forced you to commit a crime that you wouldn't have otherwise committed, given the opportunity.
-A showing of entrapment will not force the prosecutors to dismiss a case against you; it is a jury question.
+A jury must decide whether or not they believe that you have been entrapped.
 Before a jury begins deliberating on your guilt or innocence, the judge will spend an hour or two reading instructions to the jurors in order to help guide their legal decision-making.
 The judge will explain the elements of the crime charged and the facts that the jury may take into consideration in making their findings.
 If entrapment is an issue, then the judge will read something like this:

 To establish this defense, the defendant has the burden of proving by a preponderance of the evidence that the conduct of the law enforcement agents or officers would likely induce a normally law-abiding person to commit the crime.